lambda-feedback/user-documentation/docs/releases/relases_2023_24.md

 - b434-ui-redesign-tweaks - additional tweaks to the user interface
 - b442-bring-back-sets-download-options - restored “Set Download” drop-down button that was removed during the UI redesign
 - b447-aws-db-backups-stopped - fixed the database backup issue
 - b451-display-modules-even-if-sets-are-hidden - updated the system so students can view their modules, even if no sets are available
+- b146-email-recap - add weekly email recap

 ## Release 2024/09/10